w3c-fedid/FedCM/explorations/service_worker_interception.md

 ### Why This Approach to SW Matching?

 FedCM requests use `client: null` and `service-workers mode: "all"`.
-This means:
+This proposal specifies:
 - The request has no associated page/document client
-- SW matching uses the request URL's origin
+- SW matching uses the request URL's origin (requires Handle Fetch algorithm extension—see [Spec coordination note](#spec-coordination-note))
 - Only the IDP's registered SW can intercept

 This ensures the IDP controls interception of requests to its own endpoints, which is the appropriate trust model.